Personal Use Download. This is a digital download item. This item is for personal use only. You may use it for your

 The reports include:

 - Story Facts (Setting, Main Plot, Main Characters)

 - Book vs. Movie

 As you read through the book, each chapter has a mini-book with comprehension questions for your student to complete.

-This unit has 20 mini-books including a vocabulary mini-book full of terms to learn throughout the story.
+This unit has 22 mini-books plus a vocabulary mini-book full of terms to learn throughout the story.